Fainting Symptom: Causing Conditions and Treatment

 Fainting Treatment Options

-Treatment for fainting depends on the underlying cause:
+Treatment for fainting depends on its cause:

 • Hydration: Increasing fluid intake can help prevent dehydration-related fainting.